dereneaton/ipyrad/docs/full_tutorial_CLI.rst

 Each cell in this tutorial begins with the header (%%bash) indicating that the code should be executed in a command line shell, for example by copying and pasting the text into your terminal (but excluding the %%bash header).
+All lines in code cells beginning with ## are comments and should not be copied and executed.

 Getting Started
 ~~~~~~~~~~~~~~~